PollinatorBee/kitchen-management/README.md

 🌐 Available in [English](./README.md) | Disponible en [Español](./README.es.md)

-# 🍽️ Kitchen Management Web App
+# 🍽️ Kitchen Management Web App | CocinApp

 ### 🧾 Description
 This project is a responsive web application built with JavaScript and Firebase.
 It includes user authentication, a Firestore database, and Firebase hosting.